rioka/docker-compose-playground/README.md

 - `compose-hostmode.yaml` sets network mode to `host`: containers do not have their own IP address, and the ports each container binds to are available on the host's IP address.

-  > The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.
+  > The "host" networking driver ~~only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.~~ is generally available (as of 4.34.2), but requires a subscription in Windows

   [Source](https://docs.docker.com/network/drivers/host/), and [this comment in Github](https://github.com/docker/for-win/issues/6736#issuecomment-685789174)